codesnik/calculate-all/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 Run `BUNDLE_GEMFILE=gemfiles/activerecord60.gemfile bundle` then `BUNDLE_GEMFILE=gemfiles/activerecord60.gemfile rake`
-to test agains specific active record version.
+to test against specific active record version.

 To experiment you can load a test database and jump to IRB with